-I am a big proponent of the Lime-Salt-Water.
+I am a big proponent of the Lime Salt Water.
 Actually the first ever article I published back in 2009 was on this tip and since then it has taken off.
 I frequently see statements about it.
 And some make me wonder.
-Specifically about the Himalaya Salt as being overrated.
-As these statements lead to a slight level paralysis in some, here a brief Q&A on Himalaya Salt:
+Specifically about the Himalayan Salt as being overrated.
+As these statements lead to a slight level of paralysis in some, here a brief Q&A on Himalaya Salt:

-Is Himalaya Salt more healthy than white salt?
+Is Himalayan Salt more healthy than white salt?

 The simple answer is no. I still prefer colored salts.

-Why do I prefer Himalaya Salt and other colored salts over of white salt?
+Why do I prefer Himalaya Salt and other colored salts over white salt?